osgi/osgi.enroute.site/_appnotes/resolving.md

 5. resolve... the result of the resolve should be the set of bundles you need to install in the container, minus everything the container already provides.

+What you do with those resolved bundles is dependent on the goal of the developer.
+They can be directly installed in the existing container, or they could be assembled into a package format native to the container, or possibly a subsystem.

+### Considerations
-What you need to bear in mind is that the distro file needs to be regenerated each time the target container changes in any significant way otherwise you won't get the real state of the system needed to resolve against.
+What you need to bear in mind is that the __distro__ needs to be re-created each time the target container changes in any significant way, otherwise it won't reflect the true capabilities of the system needed to resolve against.

 ## Conclusion